 You can be at risk of experiencing the swimmer’s itch whenever you swim in an infested freshwater.
 If you put in shallow water near the shoreline can put your life at a higher risk since the larvae can be present.

 In addition, children can be at risk since they play and wade at the shore.
-If you have experienced a swimmer’s itch before, you will likely to experience a worse reaction the next time you get exposed to it.
+If you have experienced a swimmer’s itch before, you will likely experience a worse reaction the next time you get exposed to it.

 It is important to remember that chlorinated and well-maintained pools are safe to swim in.
 This won’t pose the danger of catching the swimmer’s itch on you.
-Moreover, swimmer’s itch is not contagious.
+Moreover, a swimmer’s itch is not contagious.

 Diagnosis of Swimmer’s Itch

-Cercarial dermatitis can be challenging to distinguish from other types of skin reactions like bacterial infections, jellyfish stings, poison ivy, and insect bites.
+Cercarial dermatitis can be challenging to distinguish from other skin reactions like bacterial infections, jellyfish stings, poison ivy, and insect bites.
 Your doctors might ask questions to aid in diagnosis.
 Some of the questions include:

 - When did the rash begin?

-- Have you been wading or swimming recently in salt or fresh water?
+- Have you been wading or swimming recently in salt or freshwater?

 - Are there any other people swimming with a rash?

-Your doctor might ask your medical history.
+Your doctor might ask about your medical history.
 Thus, you must disclose any allergies, medications, or supplements that you have.
 If the itching becomes severe, the doctor will prescribe stronger medicines for you.

 Treatment of Swimmer’s Itch